Simplifying the Radical √84: A full breakdown

 Advanced Techniques: Rationalizing the Denominator

 In some cases, you'll encounter radicals in the denominator of a fraction.
 A process called rationalizing the denominator eliminates the radical from the denominator, creating a more manageable and standard form.
-For example, to rationalize 1/√2:
+To give you an idea, to rationalize 1/√2:

 -